MissT17/logs_analysis/README.md

     * postgresql
     * pip3
     * create database *news* containing the data from `newsdata.sql`
-    * create the user allowed to have access to the datase *news*
+    * create the user allowed to have access to the database *news*
 2. download the `newsdata.sql` file [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip), if necessary, and place it in the same folder as the logproject file on your virtual machine

 # Installation